489th Civil Affairs Battalion: War in Afghanistan

+with law enforcement of some type.
+[The battalion] had some from the CIA, the Defense Intelligence Agency (DIA), the Drug Enforcement Agency and the FBI."

 The 489th Civil Affairs Battalion also provided civil affairs support along the Pakistani border.
 The 489th had teams accompany units from the 82nd Airborne, 101st Air Assault and 10th Mountain Divisions, as well as the British Royal Marines and United States Army Special Forces.
 The 489th Civil Affairs Battalion deployed again to Afghanistan in 2011.
 Building relationships with the local Afghan population is very important for the US Military forces and so, showing hospitality is not only important in US culture but also Afghan culture.

 In 2006, the battalion continued to support Operation Enduring Freedom in the Horn of Africa.
 In 2021 the USACAPOC mission redirected its focus from United States Central Command to United States Africa Command.

 The Civil Affairs Association website as of March 2023 states the battalion is located at the US Army Reserve Center, 1334 East Weisgarber Road, Knoxville, Tennessee TN 37909-2610.